June 2022, and once again, the world is witnessing the macabre spectacle of the Yulin festival.

 Fast Facts

+Yulin is a city in South West China, 2300 km from Beijing and about 400km from Guangdong province, an area known for eating dogs and cats.
 Our team uncovered some dog breeding farms in the countryside about one hour from Yulin, which supplies the city.
 Most of the victims are brought in from all over China by trucks.
 They are stolen pets of all breeds, strays and dogs traded from police pounds.
 Before the long journey, they are forced to endure without water and shelter crammed into tight cages; they are often kept for weeks in large warehouses.
+Many rescued dogs do not survive as they catch multiple airborne diseases such as distemper and canine flu.
+Those require months of quarantine, veterinary care, and love and attention to overcome their ordeal.
+As with the dog meat trade in China, the survivors are forced to watch in terror as their cage mates are dragged out and brutalised.
+The most significant number of dogs ever eaten at Yulin was 10,000.
+Last year there were 3000 victims.
+Traders are ready to pay fines to continue to pander to demand.
+We will to stop them!Claim your free 100 PHP casino bonus and experience top-notch gaming with Casino10 Philippines.